MSc Healthcare ManagementFind a programme

 Each taught unit covers an important healthcare sub-field, which will equip you with the practice-oriented knowledge, theoretical frameworks and decision-making skills needed in your chosen employment.

-You will have the opportunity to integrate and convey the knowledge acquired from different healthcare disciplines into delivering a project focused on patient safety, risk management and quality improvement.
+You will have the opportunity to integrate the knowledge acquired from different healthcare disciplines into a project focused on patient safety, risk management and quality improvement.

 A mixture of teaching methods will be employed during the intensive three-day face-to-face learning blocks, including lectures, seminars, tutorials, case study discussions, group work and computer labs.
 You will be encouraged to learn in a structured and facilitated learning environment.
 Problem-based approaches will be central to all learning and will be employed where appropriate; these may include your own real-life management challenges.